yukikitayama/nodejs/README.md

 - `nodemon`
   - In `package.json` file, modify `script` to `"start": "nodemon app.js"`, and run in terminal `npm start`.
+- `body-parser`

 ## Express.js

 A framework to implement server logic to create application by helper functions, tools and rules.
 Most popular and often used approach.
+So parsing requests and responses will be easier.

 **Middleware** is important in Express.js.